caged/maptime/oregon-fire/script.md

 * Move on to using an emoji or vector symbol for fire

 ### What next?
 Things you can do at home
+* Followup questions:

-* Followup question:  Why do you think there are no fires in South eastern Oregon?
+Q. Why do you think there are no fires in South eastern Oregon?
+It's not an ocean, so what gives?
+A. Dataset doesn't include federal lands or "How to be mislead with data."

 * Only render Oregon
 * Add county data for context